ecosensors/EcoIrrigation/README.md

 EcoIrrigation board provides an AC current at the electrodes.
 The output signal is a square wave, and its frequency varies (as for the the electrical resistance) from 50 hz when the sensor is bone dry, up to 10000+ hertz when the sensor is soaking wet.

-The library that I provides, help you to convert the output to an humidity value in Kpa.
+The library helps you to convert the output to an humidity value in Kpa.

 It's necessary to measure the temperature of the soil with a DS18B20 to have an accurate measure.
 Here is [an example](https://github.com/ecosensors/EcoBoard/blob/master/examples/multi-ds18b20/multi-ds18b20.ino), how to use a DS18B20